In this article

 How much time does automation save?

-Results vary by volume and complexity, but Monk customers have saved 26 hours per month on reconciliation and cash application work.
+Results vary by volume and complexity, but Monk customers have saved roughly 26 hours per month on reconciliation and cash application work.

 How long does it take to get started?